sogaiu/tree-sitter-clojure/doc/windows.md

 * At a minimum:

-    * Node.js >= 12, <= 14 - recently tested 12.9.1, 12.16.1, 12.22.12
+    * Node.js >= 12, <= 14 - recently tested 12.9.1, 12.16.1, 12.22.12.
-      * nvm seems to work.
+      * Use an nvm-windows-based setup (e.g. via scoop)

     * Python (used by node-gyp (which Node.js has a bundled version of))
-      * Likely it's already installed.
+      * May need to install separately (e.g. via scoop)

     * C/C++ compiler
-      * *nix - recent versions of gcc or clang may work
-      * macos - Xcode command line tools may be enough
+      * Windows - an appropriate Visual Studio based setup with the "Desktop Development with C++" workload (via Microsoft)

 * If interactive exploration via a web browser and/or building a `.wasm` file is desired [Emscripten / emsdk](https://emscripten.org)